 - Participants in high school band programs develop friendships that can last a lifetime because of the shared love of music, and the activity’s positive effect on the individual.
 Students are also elected to leadership responsibilities to prepare them for real-world leadership opportunities.

 As for the effectiveness of a fundraising event invitation, item #5 in the article says to “Use a Print and Online Strategy.”
 When we first adopted that approach in 2014, we sent a “Save the Date” announcement to our email list, and then an email with the invitation artwork while we were waiting for the invitations to be printed and delivered.
 Ironically, the event was nearly sold out before those printed invitations were stuffed, addressed, stamped and mailed.
-This year, we decided to forego the “Save the Date” announcement, and created a section on the Web site which said “Stay Tuned for More Information.”
-We created postcards to announce the event cancellation, and then posted the artwork and announcement on the organization’s Web site.
-Even in 2020, a Print and Online strategy still works, especially if members of your constituencies enjoy writing checks to support the organizations that are important to them.
+Even with the multiple channels of electronic communication we have today, a hybrid paper and online strategy is highly effective – especially if members of your constituencies enjoy writing checks to support the organizations that are important to them.